lilianricaud/patterning-complexity/english/pattern-definition-nikos-salingaros.md

 Patterns describe essential relationships among the elements of systems, and provide a unique and useful tool for handling and organizing complexity.

+The pattern format recommends a set of design constraints; relationships that narrow the specific expression of any given design solution.
+This constraining specificity enables the transmission of such healing knowledge from one culture, historical time and place to another (Salingaros, 2005: Chapter 8).

 Identifying any type of pattern follows the same criteria in architecture as in hardware or software.